enclustra/meta-enclustra-socfpga/README.md

 #### Description

 Linux does not boot or gets stuck while booting.
 Sometimes the SD Card stops working after Linux is up and running.
+A patch is included which contains a workaround to fix the SD card access issues ([0008-Workaround-for-AA1-ST1-SD-card-boot.patch](meta-enclustra-module/recipes-bsp/u-boot/files/0008-Workaround-for-AA1-ST1-SD-card-boot.patch)).
+However, this fix only partially solves the problem, SD card access might still fail when the SPL is loaded by the boot ROM code.

 ### 3. AA1 Linux is limited to 2 Gbyte DDR memory size